 It felt like, just when I thought I had found a dose of medication that let me be me, that I could see a light at the end of the tunnel and I honestly felt that I was nearly myself again, that they were taking it away.
 For that relatively blissful month, with manageable symptoms, I had decided that if I was going to be dependent on taking 8 pills a day to get my relief, I felt like I didn’t need therapy, and everything was going to be ok.
 And then, with a single word, my rheumatologist called me back after our consultation having changed their mind after the call, and said “stop”.
 I was horrified.
 How could I go back?

 The pain didn’t come back though.
-3 days passed (October 2020), and my rheumy and I met online for a brief call, and then again at 6 days, then 10, then 2 weeks after stopping.
+Three days passed (October 2020), and my rheumy and I met online for a brief call, and then again at six days, then ten, then two weeks after stopping.
 Each time we ended a call I expected to go downhill.
-Some pain was always there over the next 2-3 months, but the spasms racking my body never came back, and slowly my thumb and heel pain subsided and eventually disappeared (December 2020).
-I continued my diet, but my motivation to religiously continue my supplements and my new exercise regime diminished, likewise, the pain slowly disappeared too - and regular blood tests documented this.
-Family asked me if I should try an elimination diet to isolate flares and triggers, but, given the science had been unable to even say AxSpa was diet related, and given that I was enjoying my diet and cheat days and cheat snacks and meals anyway, given that my symptoms were so much better and more manageable than they had been, there was no compulsion to try and introduce the rigour and stress of an elimination diet to only potentially gain further insight.
+Some pain was always there over the next two to three months, but the spasms racking my body never came back, and slowly my thumb and heel pain subsided and eventually disappeared (December 2020).
+I continued my diet, but my motivation to religiously continue my supplements and my new exercise regime diminished.
+Likewise, the pain slowly disappeared too - and regular blood tests documented this.
+My family asked me if I should try an elimination diet to isolate flares and triggers.
+Given that the science had been unable to even say AxSpa was diet-related, I was enjoying my diet, cheat days, cheat snacks, and meals anyway, and my symptoms were so much better and more manageable than they had been, there was no compulsion to try and introduce the rigor and stress of an elimination diet to only potentially gain further insight.

 Maybe it was all stress related anyway

 All of a sudden in April, the pain flared.
-I knew I had to get help so sought out my chiro and osteopath.
-My osteo been an official Olympic team osteo and sees me a couple of times a year to treat my psoas usually, or a little back or neck pain.
-This pain however, was indescribable to me.
-It wasn’t a muscle or ligament that I’d hurt, dislocated or broken this time.
+I knew I had to get help so I sought out my chiro and osteopath.
+My osteo had been an official Olympic team osteo and sees me a couple of times a year to treat my psoas usually, or a little back or neck pain.
+This pain, however, was indescribable to me.
+It wasn’t a muscle or ligament that I’d hurt, dislocated, or broken this time.
 I couldn’t satisfactorily describe my symptoms to others the way I have always been able to do so in the past.
 The pain moved around and affected me differently minute by minute and day by day.
 I simply couldn’t move.
-I hobbled into Aaron’s osteopathic practice and crudely made my way on to his treatment table.
-We chatted away, and he was fascinated that my blood was not moving back into the places he massaged, like most people, and instead the area just stayed pink and blotchy.
-In fact, he said he had only seen this in 2 or 3 people in his career and he said, out of nowhere, "I think you have all the symptoms of AxSpa and if I were you I would be doing everything I could to be getting diagnosed straight away".
-He spoke to the doctor next door and, based on Aaron’s description of my symptoms and pain levels alone, got me some Diclofenac, and asked that I get my HLA-B27 and CRP levels tests, and a referral to see a rheumatologist.
+I hobbled into Aaron’s osteopathic practice and crudely made my way onto his treatment table.
+We chatted away, and he was fascinated that my blood was not moving back into the places he massaged, like most people, and instead, the area just stayed pink and blotchy.
+In fact, he said he had only seen this in two or three people in his career and he said, out of nowhere, "I think you have all the symptoms of AxSpa, and if I were you, I would be doing everything I could to be getting diagnosed straight away."
+He spoke to the doctor next door and, based on Aaron’s description of my symptoms and pain levels alone, got me some Diclofenac and asked that I get my HLA-B27 and CRP levels tests, and a referral to see a rheumatologist.

-I was quite busy with pain, the possibility that we might be relocating overseas, and COVID-related social distancing and home schooling, and local regular public protests, discouraged me from getting my appointment and testing done immediately with a trip to the city, so for a time I spoke to Aaron and my chiro about what I could do until I was better (still thinking that this was temporary).
+I was quite busy with pain, the possibility that we might be relocating overseas, and COVID-related social distancing and homeschooling.
+Local regular public protests discouraged me from getting my appointment and testing done immediately with a trip to the city, so for a time, I spoke to Aaron and my chiro about what I could do until I was better (still thinking that this was temporary).
 They suggested things I was already doing.
-Weeks slipped by and the whole family did some medical screening, including inflammation tests and suddently the possibility of our international move being cancelled due to my health came up.
-There was no more hiding the fact that I needed help, and a pathway out of my predicament, right now.
+Weeks slipped by and the whole family did some medical screening, including inflammation tests.
+Suddenly, the possibility of our international move being cancelled due to my health came up.
+There was no more hiding the fact that I needed help and a pathway out of my predicament right now.

 Trying a path to remission

-In July 2020 I saw a local rheumatologist, whom gave me an MRI (which showed/didn’t show non-radiographic growth), and blood tests for HLA-B27 (positive), ESR (70), CRP (40), and my diagnosis a few days later.
+In July 2020 I saw a local rheumatologist, who gave me an MRI (which didn’t show radiographic growth), blood tests for HLA-B27 (positive), ESR (70), CRP (40), and my diagnosis a few days later.
 Unfortunately, during those few days, I was also relocating my family to our new country.
-Here, there are no rheumatologists, no DMARDs, no clinics capable of MRIs, and I was stuck in quarantine in the middle of the COVID-19 pandemic with 3 kids and my wonderful wife who was worried about me, starting a new job, and trying to work in our compulsory hotel-quarantine.
-I was probably still quite stressed, still quite short tempered, but we managed.
+Here, there are no rheumatologists, no DMARDs, no clinics capable of MRIs, and I was stuck in quarantine in the middle of the COVID-19 pandemic with three kids and my wonderful wife.
+She was worried about me, starting a new job, and trying to work in our compulsory hotel quarantine.
+I was probably still quite stressed and short-tempered, but we managed.
 It was here in quarantine that I reluctantly stopped fasting.
-Trying to minimise my dose and my reliance on them just made me harder to get along with, and I know now, that even the quacks recommend keeping the pain and inflammation low with AxSpa, else your condition can permanently deteriorate.
+Trying to minimize my dose and my reliance on them just made me harder to get along with.
+I know now that even the quacks recommend keeping the pain and inflammation low with AxSpa, or else your condition can permanently deteriorate.
 My wife spent a lot of her spare time, after working long hours in her new job, researching everything she could about my condition because I, distracted by the pain, just didn’t have the focus to do so myself.

 Today I am feeling better

 I wish everyone had as much support and success as I experienced.
-More blood tests in a few weeks will continue our monitoring of the condition, as we need to ensure the disease doesn’t progress and fuse bones or develop bone spurs etc. I have resumed 16:8 fasting and moved from 95% back to 99% plant based diet.
+More blood tests in a few weeks will continue our monitoring of the condition, as we need to ensure the disease doesn’t progress and fuse bones or develop bone spurs, etc. I have resumed 16:8 fasting and moved from 95% back to 99% plant-based diet.
 I'm teaching yoga again and have regained some of the muscle mass I lost when immobile.
-I don’t think that dabbling with animal products (meat, eggs and dairy) changed anything for me during those 4 months.
-The doctor says if I stick to the diet and the exercise and problems don’t come back then it seems to have been the saviour rather than the drugs.
-Switching diets is a tough transition but there’s lots of meat, dairy, grain and nightshades alternatives available that many of us would all be familiar with.
-Once the mental change is there, then the foods and the shift comes easy.
+I don’t think that dabbling with animal products (meat, eggs, and dairy) changed anything for me during those four months.
+The doctor says if I stick to the diet and the exercise and problems don’t come back, then it seems to have been the savior rather than the drugs.
+Switching diets is a tough transition, but there are lots of meat, dairy, grain, and nightshade alternatives available that many of us would all be familiar with.
+Once the mental change is there, then the foods and the shift come easy.